FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Experiments

 \subsection{Roboustness against Other Downstream Scenarios}

+\textbf{Robustness against Perplexity-based Filters.} As discussed in Section~\ref{sec:nlfp}, conventional garbled fingerprint (GF) triggers are highly susceptible to detection by input filtering mechanisms due to their anomalous token patterns.
+To quantitatively evaluate this vulnerability, we employ perplexity-based filtering~\citep{jain2023baseline} using LLaMA2-7B-Chat as the evaluation model.
+We first establish baseline perplexity distributions using clean instruction datasets (Alpaca-GPT4~\citep{peng2023instructiontuninggpt4} and Dolly 2~\citep{DatabricksBlog2023DollyV2}), then compute the perplexity of triggers generated by different fingerprinting methods.
+As shown in Table~\ref{tab:ppl}, GF-based methods exhibit dramatically higher perplexity scores (IF (1812.71), Proflingo (15827.38), and UTF (6792.45)) far exceeding the range of natural language inputs (Alpaca-GPT4: 59.67, Dolly: 25.85).
+This substantial deviation makes them easy to flag with PPL-based filters.
+In contrast, FPEdit's natural language triggers maintain a low average perplexity of 42.99, within the distribution of legitimate user queries.
+This alignment makes FPEdit harder to flag with the evaluated PPL-based filter while maintaining verification functionality.

 \textbf{Robustness against Compression.} Adversaries may attempt to circumvent copyright verification through post-adaptation model compression techniques such as quantization and pruning, willingly accepting potential performance degradation as a strategic trade-off for evading ownership verification.
-To evaluate the resilience of FPEdit, we conduct post-fine-tuning quantization (8-bit and 4-bit) across models adapted to diverse datasets.
-As shown in Table~\ref{tab:robustness}, while aggressive quantization marginally reduces verification accuracy, FPEdit maintains high FSR across all compression levels, demonstrating robustness to parameter-space obfuscation.
-Please refer to Appendix~\ref{app: pruning} for pruning experiments.
+We conduct quantization (8-bit and 4-bit) and pruning (with sparsity levels of 5\%, 10\%, 15\%, and 20\% based on the $l_1$ norm) on models fingerprinted via different methods.
+As shown in Table~\ref{tab:robustness}, FPEdit maintains near-perfect FSR under quantization, demonstrating robustness to parameter-space obfuscation.
+Similarly, under structured pruning with removal rates from 5\% to 20\%, FPEdit preserves an average FSR above 90\%, indicating strong resilience to parameter reduction.

-\textbf{Robustness against Stochastic Decoding.} In black box API deployments, sampling parameters may be fixed by the provider to introduce randomness that obscures deterministic triggers.
-We assess fingerprint persistence under 0.7 temperature with top $p = 0.95$ and top $k = 50$, a commonly adopted parameter configuration for stochastic sampling, to investigate the persistence of fingerprints under non-deterministic generation settings.
-Each of the four models is queried with every trigger 10 times, and we report the average $ \text{FSR}_{\text{post}} $ in Table~\ref{tab:robustness}.
-The results demonstrate that FPEdit remains reliably recoverable despite extensive fine‑tuning and stochastic decoding, confirming verification feasibility in challenging black box scenarios.